Greek Chicken Meatballs

 What can I do with leftover feta?

-Feta is a key ingredient in Greek salads made with cucumbers and tomato, but you can sprinkle it on any salad.
-Make these savory feta and spinach muffins.
-Or make that TikTok pasta.
+Feta is a key ingredient in Greek salads made with cucumbers and tomato, but you can use it in these savory feta and spinach muffins.
+Or make a quick shakshuka for one happy person for breakfast.

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.